 Each month at Balanced Achievement, we explore various personal qualities that are exhibited by the world’s most successful, happy, and fulfilled individuals.
 In this ongoing series called ‘The ABCs of Personal Qualities’, we not only highlight individual personal characteristics but also explain why they are important and provide definitive steps that you can take to cultivate the given attribute within yourself.
 Today, we look at the personal quality of Flexible Focus, which will be vital to develop for anyone setting out to achieve the unthinkable.

 It was in 1964 when Nelson Mandela was sentenced to life in prison for his role in commanding the African National Congress’ efforts to overthrow South Africa’s sitting governmental faction at the time, the National Party, which was built upon beliefs of racial segregation and white supremacy.
 Leaders of the National Party had accused the fiery charismatic 48-year-old civil rights activist for directing bombing attacks on governmental entities and promoting violence within the country.
 Mandela, who was steadfast in his focus on gaining equal rights for his fellow black South Africans, would go to jail for what many assumed to be his entire life.

-While Mandela wouldn’t spend his entire life in prison, he would spent the next 27-years behind bars, much of which was in solitary confinement.
+While Mandela wouldn’t spend his entire life in prison, he would spend the next 27 years behind bars, much of which was in solitary confinement.
 On February 11th, 1990, the world waited in tense anticipation of Mandela’s release with fears of protests, violence, and even a civil war.
 South Africans wondered: What would the now 63-year-old Mandela look like?
 Would he still approach South Africa’s racial issues with the same fiery approach as before?
-Would his anger have rose to new levels after spending 27-years behind bars?
+Would his anger have rose to new levels after spending 27 years behind bars?
 Would his release lead to violence in the country?